 Age Ain’t Nothing But A Number

-Before Brandy and Monica came Aaliyah, teen protégée of R. Kelly, who was omnipresent during her early career.
+Before Brandy and Monica came Aaliyah, the teen protégée of R. Kelly, who was omnipresent during her early career.
 And yet, Aaliyah’s first album contains the germ of her mystique – flawless vocals that flowed effortlessly over the new jack swing that was all the rage.

 Was she singing about things that she actually knew about?
 Was age really nothing but a number?
 Surely half of the point of what made Aaliyah such an impressive talent from album one was that she was young, and yet her voice had the confidence and finesse to believably communicate love and yearning without ever growling or straining.
-The album’s success relied on the listener divorcing the effortlessly smooth and mature vocals from the fact that they were coming from a 14 year old.
+The album’s success relied on the listener divorcing the effortlessly smooth and mature vocals from the fact that they were coming from a 14-year-old.

 One In A Million